 East Prairie is a very small city located in the state of Missouri.
 With a population of 3,155 people and two constituent neighborhoods, East Prairie is the 187th largest community in Missouri.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, East Prairie is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, East Prairie isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in East Prairie are a mix of both white- and blue-collar jobs.
 Overall, East Prairie is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in East Prairie who work in office and administrative support (13.19%), personal care services (10.59%), and management occupations (7.89%).
+There are especially a lot of people living in East Prairie who work in sales jobs (12.54%), office and administrative support (11.42%), and personal care services (10.03%).

-East Prairie is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, East Prairie does not have a public transit system used by locals to get to and from work.

-The citizens of East Prairie have a very low rate of college education: just 8.93% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of East Prairie has a very low overall level of education: only 7.60% of people over 25 hold a 4-year college degree or higher.

 The most common language spoken in East Prairie is English.
 Other important languages spoken here include African languages and Hebrew.